djalbat/equality/README.md

 Equality for [Occam](https://occam.science).

-This package does not export anything, since lemmas are only visible within their own package or project.
-It simply shows that the verifier's equational system is capable of proving that equality is reflexive, symmetric and transitive.
+This package includes private lemmas in order to demonstrate that the verifier's equational system is capable of proving that equality is reflexive, symmetric and transitive.
+Inequality is also defined with axioms to enabe its equivalence to the negation of equality.

 ## Contact